agbc317/School_District_Analysis/README.md

 - Math and reading scores by grade

+  Replacing these scores does not impact the scores by grade other than changing the 9th grade scores for Thomas High School.

 - Scores by school spending
+  There seem to be no changes in the Scores by school spending data.
+  All of the data points are identical in both DataFrames.

 - Scores by school size
+  I don't see any changes in the numbers for scores by school size either.
+The DataFrames have the same numbers again.

 - Scores by school type
+  Again I see no change in the data for these two DataFrames.